aaaa760/Semantic-Abstract-Generator/README.md

 The model achieved a precision of 0.5, a recall of 0.6, and an f1 score of 0.6 on the test dataset.

+##

+The Report for the particular project can be found at [Report](https://github.com/aaaa760/Semantic-Abstract-Generator/blob/main/Information_Retrival_Report.pdf)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.